News and Updates

 Today is my birthday, and my wife and I decided to get a present for us both.
 A new RV!!
 Well, new to us.
 It’s a 2013 Tiffin Allegro Open Road.
 I’ll update the RV photos page soon with updated photos for this RV.
 I may change the SQL RV logo since I sold the 5th Wheel Toy Hauler trailer.

 Another good news item is that I am halfway through my doctorate program!
 And even better news, I’m holding onto a 4.0 GPA so far!
 It certainly isn’t easy work, that’s for sure!
-I spend hours reading volumes of material, then even more hours writing summaries, perspectives, analyses, and other reports.
+I spend hours reading volumes of material and then even more hours writing summaries, perspectives, analyses, and other reports.
 I am learning a lot and getting to know my fellow students better.
-As great as it is, I will be glad when the end of August rolls around and I’m done!
+As great as it is, I will be glad when the end of August rolls around, and I’m done!

 Because of school, my book project has slowed considerably.
 I did add another chapter to it to help flesh out some of the ways that SQL queries can be improved and to promote better set usage.
 I don’t want to give away too much info at this point.
 Upon graduation, I will focus on getting it completed and published.